hmrc/mdtp-dog-team-apprentice/tasks/database-familiarisation.md

 ---------------
 You should complete this project using an Express app from a previous exercise.
 Use [MongoDB](http://mongodb.org) as your database and [Mongoose](http://mongoosejs.com/) as your database driver module.
 You can use any templating language, but [EJS](http://www.embeddedjs.com/) is probably simplest for beginners.

-You should install a database admin tool like [Robo 3T](https://robomongo.org/) to your computer to quickly see and control your database contents.
+You should probably install a database admin tool like [Robo 3T](https://robomongo.org/) to your computer to quickly see and control your database contents, though you could also use the default mongo shell if you're comfortable with it.

 You will need to create at least one **model** before completing the goals.
 This is a file which defines the data structure of each database entry.